sunflowerit/waftlib/README.md

- - Give the python configuration a name, then select **script path** option, and add a script from the hidden *.venv* folder, under *bin*, choose the *odoo.py* file.
+ - Give the python configuration a name, then select **script path** option, and add a script from the hidden *.venv* folder, under *bin*, choose the *odoo* file.
 This is like *odoo-bin.py/openerp.py* in odoo folders.

-    **NB: You can add a shell script that has all options including parameters.**
+You can add **run** script to make work easier, it is a script that runs odoo instance.

  - Add odoo parameters if any e.g `-c odoo-config-path/odoo.conf --workers=0` etc.